MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/deprecated-features-dk.md

 ---
-title: German Features that are Moved, Removed, or Replaced | Microsoft Docs
+title: Danish Features that are Moved, Removed, or Replaced
 description: We are constantly streamlining and adjusting our app in-step with market developments.
 Read about the features for Denmark that we have moved, removed, or replaced.
 author: bholtorf